keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/ocZlm5y.png" height="80%" width="80%" alt="Network Security Group"/>
 </p>
 <p>
-Scroll down put 290 for Priority.
-What this does is place a higher priority on the rule over all the other ones.
+Scroll down and enter 290 for Priority.
+This will make the rule a higher priority than all the others.
 Then click Add.
 </p>
 <br />